ono-midori/ono-midori.github.io/techs/libevent.md

 ### Obsolete event_base functions

-Older versions of Libevent relied pretty heavily on the idea of a "current" `event_base`.
+Older versions of Libevent relied pretty heavily on the idea of a "current" event_base.
 The "current" event_base was a global setting shared across all threads.
 If you forgot to specify which event_base you wanted, you got the current one.
 Since event_bases weren't threadsafe, this could get pretty error-prone.

 Instead of `event_base_new()`, there was: